-I love creating seasonal Tea Wreaths woven with herbs and wild botanicals that embody the energetic principles at work in the heavens and landscape -like the Venusian Tea Wreath pictured above.
-It not only casts a beautifying spell over the front door – it brews up afterwards into a fragrant pot of rejuvenating magic.
+Wreaths are time-honored symbols of the cycles of the seasons and the great wheel of the year.
+This Venusian Tea Wreath is woven with herbs and wild botanicals that embody the energetic principles at work in the heavens and landscape this season.
+It will not only cast a beautifying spell over the front door – it brews up afterward into a fragrant pot of rejuvenating magic.

-On the Autumn Equinox we enter the astrological house of Libra (balance) and Venus, the planet of the goddess of beauty and love, returns to rule the earth.
-So this wreath is woven with Venusian herbs and plants such as the last of the rose, wild marjoram, lemon balm, mint, the last of the goldenrod, wild alfalfa, crabapples and rosehips.
-It yields a deeply nourishing, deeply relaxing and deeply restorative aromatic brew.
-Indeed the action of “tonics” could be described as Venusian, as this category of herbs helps balance all major organ systems of the body.
-Magically Venusian herbs work with the energies of attraction.
-Although each herb has its way of yielding its power, their common thread is that they assist us in materializing what we love, helping bring our desires into being.
+This is why this wreath is woven with the last Venusian herbs and plants of the season, such as the last of the rose, wild marjoram, lemon balm, mint, the last of the goldenrod, wild alfalfa, crabapples, and rosehips.
+And it yields a balanced, deeply nourishing, deeply relaxing, and deeply restorative aromatic brew.
+Indeed the action of “tonic” herbs could be described as Venusian, as this category of herbs helps balance all major organ systems of the body.
+Magically Venusian herbs work with the energies of love, beauty, and attraction.
+Although each of these herbs has its own unique way of expressing its power, they generally assist us in materializing what we love, helping bring our desires into being.

 Wild Marjoram Mini Wreath.
 After casting its magic on my cupboard door, this little mini-wreath will be tossed whole into the teapot.

-While we don’t often think to make a tea with it, I love Wild Marjoram ( Origanum Vulgaris) for its sweet fragrance, delicious resiny depth and minty overtones, not to mention its many nutrients and health benefits.
-It is the main ingredient in the renowned healing Lativian Tea and still used as a folk remedy to maintain optimal health.
-Brimming with potent antioxidants it helps to relieve inflammation, provides support for the cardiovascular and nervous systems, soothes headache, eases muscle pain, and its sedative properties help aid restful sleep.
+While we don’t often think to make tea with it, Wild Marjoram ( Origanum Vulgaris) has long been used for its sweet fragrance, delicious resiny depth and minty overtones, not to mention its many nutrients and health benefits.
+It is the main ingredient in the renowned healing Lativian Tea and is still used as a folk remedy to maintain optimal health.
+Brimming with potent antioxidants it helps to relieve inflammation, provides support for the cardiovascular and nervous systems, soothes headaches, and eases muscle pain – and its sedative properties help aid restful sleep.
 Magically, this herb of Venus symbolizes joy.
-Long used in love potions, it is said to banish sadness, bring good luck, good health, promote psychic dreams and provide protection.
+Long used in love potions, it is said to banish sadness, bring good luck, and good health, promote psychic dreams, and provide protection.

 Wild Forest Tea Wreath

-Woven from the long sinewy vines and ruby red leaves of the Trailing Blackberry then adorned with touches of hawthorn berries, rosehips and salal leaves, this Wild Forest Tea Wreath was inspired by what I found on a forest walk.
-Trailing Blackberry Leaf tea is considered a strengthening tonic for women by the Coast Salish, and salal leaf is used as a medicine for coughs, colds and digestive problems.
-Rosehips and hawthorn berries are both highly nutritious plants filled with vitamins, minerals, antioxidants, phytonutrients, flavonoids and are renowned supporters of the heart emotionally, physically and magically.
+Woven from the long sinewy vines and ruby red leaves of the trailing blackberry then adorned with touches of rosehips, and salal leaves, this Wild Forest Tea Wreath was inspired by the land I live on, the home and territory of the Coast Salish Peoples.
+On a forest walk, I found trailing blackberry leaves which are considered a strengthening tonic for women by the Coast Salish, and Salal leaves which were used as a medicine for coughs, colds, and digestive problems.
+Rosehips were also used in teas.
+These nutritious “fruits” are filled with vitamins, minerals, antioxidants, phytonutrients, and flavonoids and are renowned supporters of the heart emotionally, physically, and magically.

 Common Ground Bounty Wreath

-Last year I did a Herbal Tea Wreath workshop and tour of the James Bay Common Ground Herbal Garden, hosted by the marvellous Pause: Gatherings for Women.
-This wreath is inspired by the herbs and berries like rosemary, fennel, salal, chokeberries and huckleberries I found growing in the garden – all of which were free to harvest!
+Last year I did a Herbal Tea Wreath workshop and tour of the James Bay Common Ground Herbal Garden, hosted by the marvelous Pause: Gatherings for Women.
+This wreath is inspired by the herbs and berries like rosemary, fennel, salal, chokeberries, and huckleberries I found growing in the garden – all of which were free to harvest!

-Then take berries, rosehips, crabapples and tuck their stems into your woven base.
+Then take small bunches of rosehips and tuck their stems into your woven base.
 Pick it up and make sure all is secure.
 Re-adjust as necessary.
 Hang on your door.
 Once dried, just crumble the leaves and greenery off!
-Toss the berries, fruits, leaves and greenery into a teapot and you’re set to go.
-And meanwhile, brew up a pot of fresh Marjoram Tea with your leftover clippings.
+Toss the berries, fruits, leaves, and greenery into a teapot and you’re set to go.
+Meanwhile, brew up a pot of fresh Marjoram Tea with your leftover clippings.
 Rejuvenating magic indeed!